By Kai Lani | WAHA Surf Shop

 California Surf Culture

 California is where modern surf culture was born.
 From the Beach Boys to Kelly Slater, the Golden State has shaped surfing worldwide.
-840 miles of coastline mean endless wave-riding possibilities.
+With 840 miles of coastline, it offers endless wave-riding possibilities, from mellow longboard points in Malibu to heavy slabs at Mavericks.

 Southern California